AdobeDocs/cc-everywhere/src/pages/v1/reference/index.md

 ## CCEverywhere

-The CCEverywhere object is the object returned (wrapped in a promise) when the SDK is initialized.
+The CCEverywhere object is the object returned when the SDK is initialized.

 As of today, it exposes 4 methods: